This post first published 10 June 2019, and updated 19 September 2021.

 Anyone who knows me knows I love growing potatoes.
 They are like magical tasty gifts from nature when you pull them up out of the ground.
 Harvesting spuds is one of our favourite jobs on the farm.
 Which is good – we’re growing a lot of them this year.

-You can grow them in pots, or in the garden.
+You can grow potatoes in pots, or in the garden.
 You can buy special seed potatoes, or you can plant whatever is sprouting in your cupboard.

-Sometimes things go wrong, but most of the time when they do, you still have potatoes.
-They’re the greatest vegetable to grow.
+Sometimes things go wrong, but often, even when they do, you still have potatoes.
+In my opinion, they’re the greatest vegetable to grow.